 The Long Discourses

-The Chinese translation of The Long Discourses is a collection of important early Buddhist sutras that’s roughly equivalent to the Pali canon’s Dīgha Nikāya.
-Scholars believe from internal and other evidence that it represents a translation from the Indian Dharmaguptaka canon, which is closely related to the Pali canon in scriptural lineage.
+The Chinese translation of The Long Discourses is a collection of important early Buddhist sūtras that’s roughly equivalent to the Pali canon’s Dīgha Nikāya.
+Scholars have determined from internal and other evidence that it represents a translation from the Indian Dharmaguptaka canon.
+It appears to be closely related to the Pali canon in scriptural lineage.
 It would explain, among other things, the large amount of overlap that we see between the two collections.

-Below is a list of the English translations currently available with brief synopses of their contents.
-Pali equivalents are listed in () and the source text is indicated in [].
+Below is a list of the English translations with brief synopses of their contents.
+Pali equivalents are listed in and the source text is indicated in [].

 DĀ 1 The Great Legend (∥ DN 14) [T 1.1b12]

-A group of monks gather to discuss Dharma after their meal and discuss the Buddha’s knowledge of buddhas that have existed in the past.
+A group of monks gather after their meal to discuss the subject of the Buddha’s knowledge of buddhas in the past.
 They wonder if he knows about them through his own knowledge or because gods tell him.
-The Buddha overhears their conversation and joins them, giving a lengthy discourse about six buddhas who proceeded him in the distant past.
-He also gives a second discourse outlining the life of the Buddha Vipaśyin, which is essentially the same as the tradition story of Gautama’s early life and awakening.
+The Buddha overhears their conversation and joins them, giving a lengthy discourse about six buddhas who preceded him in the distant past.
+He also gives a second discourse outlining the life of the Buddha Vipaśyin, which is essentially the same as the traditional story of Gautama’s early life and awakening.
 Finally, the Buddha relates how the Śuddhāvāsa gods, being former disciples of buddhas, have also told him about the buddhas of the past.

 DĀ 2 The Final Journey (∥ DN 16 & DN 17) [T 1.11a8]